 Important notice about reduced STEREO

-The STEREO Ahead observatory is back to normal operations on the second side
+The STEREO Ahead observatory is back to normal operations on the first side

-lobe, including reaction wheel #3.
+lobe.
 All the instruments have been powered back on, and are producing science

 Communications with the STEREO Behind spacecraft were interrupted on October 1,